New Training Opportunities

 Five scholarships per year are available for teachers who wish to train to be Teachers of the Deaf.
 The scholarships are managed by British Association of Teachers of the Deaf (BATOD) and funded by Ovingdean Hall Foundation.
 Scholars are supported by Ewing Foundation staff.
 They are aimed at teachers whose Local Authorities are not obliged to fund them.
-Applications re-open January 2019.
+Applications for 2018 now closed, re-opening January 2019.
 Find out more.

 BTEC Advanced Award for Audiology Technicians in Educational Settings, started March 2018:

 Audiology Technicians in schools and sensory support services ensure that equipment is checked, maintained and used appropriately to provide optimal listening conditions for deaf learners.